FURRO404/BOTSRE/README.md

 ### Translation
  - Useful for international squadrons, be sure to toggle the feature!

-### General Squadron Information
+### General Squadron / Player Information
- - SQ-Info and Stat should be useful for that.
+ - SQ-Info, Top, Track, and Stat should be useful for that.